file should point to a VisualSceneMaker project

 sEditor.setVisible(true);

-should point to a VisualSceneMaker project
+file should point to a VisualSceneMaker project

 directory.